CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

 # Lab 04: Fine-Tuning Prompts for Optimal Performance

 ## Lab Overview
-In this lab, you will be fine-tuning a model by performing iterative prompt tuning and variant comparison to enhance its performance and accuracy.
-You will leverage Azure AI foundry to systematically refine prompts, evaluate different model variants, and determine the best configurations.
-Additionally, you will optimize the flow performance for production, ensuring that the workflow processes are efficient and effective.
-This will involve identifying and addressing bottlenecks, implementing best practices, and leveraging advanced tools to improve overall productivity and operational efficiency.
+In this lab, you will focus on fine-tuning prompts to enhance AI model performance.
+Through iterative refinement and optimization techniques, you will learn how to improve response quality, compare prompt variations, and streamline workflow execution.
+This hands-on experience will help you develop more effective and efficient AI-driven applications.

 ## Lab Objectives
 In this lab, you will perform the following: